Brahmastra: Nagarjuna To Play This Role In Ranbir Kapoor-Alia Bhatt Starrer; Read Details

 The source further added, "An important event leads Shiva (Ranbir) and Isha (Alia) to Nagarjuna.
 The story unfolds in the ancient temple city before moving to the Himalayas.
 The film's antagonists, Mouni Roy and Saurav Gurjar, also come into play because of Nagarjuna's track.
 The adventure kicks off after all of them come face-to-face in Varanasi.
 A high-octane action sequence featuring them was shot earlier in the year."

-Reportedly, Ranbir Kapoor plays the role of a man with special powers.
+Reportedly, Ranbir Kapoor plays the role of a man named Shiva who possesses special powers.

 Previously in an interview, Ranbir had called Brahmastra a "supernatural fairytale at heart".
 The young star was quoted as saying, "It is actually a supernatural romantic fairy tale at heart.
 Ayan will never make a character that doesn't have truth to it, or which is unbelievable.
 It's too early to talk about the film, but it is something I am terribly excited about."